-If you have pain associated with a herniated disc and conservative treatments haven’t alleviated your discomfort, the expert neurosurgery team at Polaris Spine & Neurosurgery Center in Sandy Springs and Smyrna in the Atlanta, Georgia metropolitan area offers solutions.
+If you have pain associated with a herniated disc and conservative treatments haven’t alleviated your discomfort, the expert neurosurgery team at Polaris Spine & Neurosurgery Center in Sandy Springs and Smyrna in the Atlanta, Georgia metropolitan area, and College Park offers solutions.
 They use minimally invasive microdiscectomy, also known as microdecompression, to alleviate pain for long-lasting relief.
 Schedule an appointment with Polaris Spine & Neurosurgery Center over the phone or online to find out if microdiscectomy is right for you.

 Microdiscectomy, or microdecompression, is a minimally invasive surgery to remove a herniated disc that presses on your spinal cord or nerve roots and causes you pain.
 The specialists at Polaris Spine & Neurosurgery Center use a special microscope for better precision and accuracy with smaller incisions, less bleeding, and a shorter recovery time.

 Your neurosurgeon may recommend a microdiscectomy if you have low back pain that doesn’t subside with physical therapy, massage therapy, or injections.
 You might be a good candidate for the procedure if you experience: